bjpop/gurita/docs/_sources/input_output.rst.txt

 Tabular input and output data
 *****************************

-Hatch reads and writes data in tabular data format.
+Gurita reads and writes data in tabular data format.

 By default it will use `CSV <https://en.wikipedia.org/wiki/Comma-separated_values>`_ format, where a comma is used as the field separator.
 However, upon request, it allows alternative field separators to be used.
 For example, `TSV <https://en.wikipedia.org/wiki/Tab-separated_values>`_ files are supported by setting the field separator to a tab character (\\t).